richard-allcca/Tankstack-store/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+> This project depends on having the 04-fake-api up and running.
+You can start it with `npm run start` in the 04-fake-api repository.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh